johngarnett/robin/README.md

 Specifying two or three past seasons is typically sufficient to produce a schedule that is fresh enough.

+The --duplicates flag works in conjunction with the --history flag.
+It specifies the maximum number of repeated matchups to be allowed in the new schedule.
+Ideally, you want the number of duplicates to be zero, so it is a good idea to start with --duplicates=0 to see if the scheduler can achieve it.

+If the scheduler does not find a schedule with zero duplicates, then try other low numbers.
+If your computer has multiple processors, try running the scheduler in more than one window with different thresholds for duplicates to find a solution faster.

+The power of the --duplicates flag is that it signficantly constrains the search space, allowing the scheduler to all discard branches of the search space early if they would cause the number of duplicate matchups to exceed the allowed threshold.
+This may allow the scheduler to find a valid schedule much more quickly than if the --duplicates flag is not used.

 ## GROUPS

 The --groups flag allows teams to be split into two different groups.
 This is useful